rickstaa/stable-learning-control/docs/source/user/installation.rst

 .. _`documentation page from Conda`: https://conda.io/docs/user-guide/tasks/manage-environments.html
 .. _`this Github issue for Tensorflow`: https://github.com/tensorflow/tensorflow/issues/20444

-Installing the MLC package
+Installing the BLC package
 ==========================

-After you successfully setup your python environment, you can install the MLC package and its dependencies in this environment.
-The MLC has two versions you can install:
+After you successfully setup your python environment, you can install the BLC package and its dependencies in this environment.
+The BLC has two versions you can install:

     - A version which uses `Pytorch`_ as the backend of the RL/IL algorithms.
     - A version which uses `Tensorflow 2.0`_ as the RL/IL algorithms.